 Traditional Chinese medicine, for example, has been practised for thousands of years and includes techniques and practices such as tai chi, moxibustion, tui na, Chinese cupping, and acupuncture.
 Acupuncture, in particular, has rapidly grown in acceptance by the general public and practice among therapists today.
 Not only is acupuncture valued for stress-relieving and relaxing benefits, but also as a component of fertility treatments.

 When used in conjunction with Western fertility treatments, acupuncture increases conception rates by 26%.
-A recent study from Tel Aviv University reports, “When combining IUI with TCM treatments, 65.5%of the test group were able to conceive, compared with 39.4%of the control group, who received no herbal or acupuncture therapy.”
+A recent study from Tel Aviv University reports, “When combining IUI with TCM treatments, 65.5 per cent of the test group were able to conceive, compared with 39.4 per cent of the control group, who received no herbal or acupuncture therapy.”
 For the 4.5 million couples experiencing infertility each year, acupuncture may be just what the doctor ordered.